Media

 How does a lack of work-related boundaries affect families?

 Even within the family space, people experience shame and guilt when unable to give what they believe they should be able to.
 We need to have our tanks filled up so we can provide, not the other way around.
 If we're depleted, we have nothing left to give.
 And frankly, when we're talking about burnout, that's when people reach out for help.
 They rarely come to me because the workload is too heavy.
 They do whatever they can to get through.
-They only talk about the workload after they get to the place where they can admit they have nothing left for their family or friends.
+They only talk about the workload after they reach the point where they can admit they have nothing left for their family or friends.
 When they are so depleted, they fear losing their family because they’re giving everything to their job.
 At the end of the day, they have nothing left for their family and friends.

 What are some tips for establishing boundaries?